VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Introduction

 (iii) We introduce VeriOS-Bench, a cross-platform benchmark covering mobile, desktop, web, and tablet environments with annotations on untrustworthy scenario types and query-answer pairs.

-(iv) We contribute VeriOS-Agent-7B and VeriOS-Agent-32B, trustworthy OS agents capable of accurately assessing scenarios and accomplishing tasks through human queries.
-Experiments show that VeriOS-Agent achieves an average improvement of 20.64\% in step-wise success rate in untrustworthy scenarios compared to the strongest baseline, without performance degradation in normal scenarios.
+(iv) We contribute VeriOS-Agent, trustworthy OS agent capable of accurately assessing scenarios and accomplishing tasks through human queries.
+Experiments show that VeriOS-Agent achieves an average improvement of 19.72\% in step-wise success rate compared to the strongest baseline.
+VeriOS-Agent significantly improves performance in untrustworthy scenarios while maintaining comparable performance in trustworthy scenarios.